Your motherboard is one of the most important, if not the most important, components you will find inside your computer.

 Poor cable management is perhaps the biggest killer of computers.
 They reduce airflow; they make the computer hotter, they look awful, and they can even touch the motherboard, causing system failure.

-Bundle all of your cables together using zip-ties at a minimum.
+Bundle all the different cables together using zip-ties at a minimum.
 To go one further by some cable sleeves and wrap all of the cables together.

 Fix the wiring as far out of the way as possible and out of any potential airflow streams.